-The review of an adverse benefit determination conducted by the claims administrator.
+A review of an Adverse Benefit Determination conducted by the applicable claims administrator upon request by the Plan participant.

 Life-threatening Disease or Condition

 A disease or condition that is likely to result in death unless the disease or condition is interrupted.